-Step 5: You will see a list of all versions of backups.
+Step 5: You will see a list of all versions of backups in the form of APFS snapshot.
 Choose the most recent backup of your hard disk and click Continue.
 Your Mac will restore the Mac from the selected version of backup and then restart once it is finished.

 Solution 3:Recover lost files from the iCloud backup

 If the Time Machine Restore failed or greyed out, you can rely on iCloud Drive.
 As the most common cloud storage service on iOS and Mac computers, iCloud drives are used to store and sync files between various devices.
 People store more and more items into iCloud storage in order to reduce the local storage space of Macs.
 But don't ignore the hidden restore feature on iCloud.
 With this feature, you can recover deleted/lost files, recover photos, videos, contacts, bookmarks, calendars, and reminders from iCloud backup.

 Step 1: Go to iCloud.com in any web browser and log in.

 Step 2: Click on the Setting icon and then scroll down to the bottom of the page that appears.